Nicolaus Rungius: Rediscovery

 Rungius's reputation grew when his body, which had been mummified instead of decomposing, was found underneath the church floor during the Greater Wrath in the early 18th century.
 Thus started stories about his powerful words and miracles.
 A legend of sainthood proportions surrounded him and people went as far as to go on pilgrimages to see his body.
 Rungius has been claimed to have said during his life: "If my words are not true, my body will decompose, but if they are true, it will never decompose."

-The special thing about Rungius's body is that it has not been intentionally protected from decomposition, but it has naturally dried up underneath the church floor.
-At least in 1875, the body still retained two arms, but one of them has later disappeared.
-It has apparently been taken as a relic.
+Unusually, Rungius's body was not intentionally protected from decomposition, but rather naturally mummified beneath the church floor.
+The body still retained two arms by 1875, but one of them has since disappeared, apparently taken as a relic.